xapian/xapian-docsprint/howtos/sorting.rst

 comparison used compares the byte values in the value (i.e. it's a string sort ignoring locale), so ``1`` < ``10`` < ``2``.
-If you want to encode the value such that it sorts numerically, use ``Xapian::sortable_serialise()`` to encode values at index time - this works equally will on integers and floating point values::
+If you want to encode the value such that it sorts numerically, use ``Xapian::sortable_serialise()`` to encode values at index time - this works equally well on integers and floating point values::

     Xapian::Document doc;